KW-Kylie/NMAP/README.md

 By enter the domain name and port range in the script, then it will scan the host open ports

 # p2_portscan_ip.py
-Enter the raw_input info as required
+Enter the raw_input info as required: remote host IP, the start port numbert and the end port numbert